-As summer winds down and everyone’s fall schedules pick up speed, caregivers – who may not have gotten much true vacation time – must return to “normal” operating mode: constant and intense activity, plus the stress of being responsible for one or more loved ones.
+Caregivers – don’t get much true vacation time – and when they do, they must return to “normal” operating mode: constant and intense activity, plus the stress of being responsible for one or more loved ones.

 Add to this the frequent bombardment by unexpected, stressful news on any given day.
 As much as it may be painful to watch or listen to, we often feel compelled to pay attention.
 As human beings we are naturally wired for empathy, so we care about others’ pain and suffering.

 Sometimes simply paying attention to what others are going through feels like a way to stand with them in spirit, even though they will never know we did so.
 By following the development of a given crisis, we also learn how we might be able to handle a similar situation, or protect ourselves and our loved ones from similar challenges.